Uniforms of the New Zealand Army: World War II uniforms

-During the earlier stages of the War the 2nd New Zealand Expeditionary Force wore the traditional "lemon squeezer" Campaign hat with the universal "NZ" badge.
-The hat with its conspicuous coloured pugarees and wide rigid brim was largely replaced by more practical forage caps and berets during the Italian campaign of 1943–44.
+During the earlier stages of the War the 2nd New Zealand Expeditionary Force wore the now traditional "lemon squeezer" Campaign hat with the universal "NZ" badge.
+The hat with its conspicuous coloured puggarees and wide rigid brim was largely replaced by more practical forage caps and berets during the Italian campaign of 1943–44.

 A high-collared khaki service uniform, drawn from peace-time issue, was soon replaced by British battle dress in common with other Commonwealth forces (with the exception of Australia which continued to use their World War I uniforms).
 In late 1939 large scale manufacture of Battle dress uniforms was started in New Zealand by numerous local clothing manufacturers.
 The New Zealand version was almost identical to British 1937 pattern, made in Serge twill but of a darker brown, while the stitching was a contrasting light colour.
 The NZ blouse had a six button fly front, rather than the British five.